 He has been writing and presenting papers on the subjects relating to international trade laws including but not limited to Trade Defence Laws of WTO, Competition law, Dispute Settlement, Prefrential Trade Agreements, E-Commerce, Trade in Services etc.

 Mr. Khan is a practicing lawyer and member of Islamabad Bar Council, management accountant and fellow member of the Institute of Cost & Management Accountants of Pakistan (ICMAP), Certified Internal Auditor (CIA) from the Institute of Internal Auditors – USA, Fellow Member of the Pakistan Institute of Public Finance Accountants (PIPFA) and Member Rawalpindi-Islamabad Tax Bar Association (RITBA).
-He is also an Associate Member of the Chartered Institute of Arbitrators (CIArb), United Kingdom.
+He is also a Member of the Chartered Institute of Arbitrators (CIArb), United Kingdom.

 Saeed Hasan Khan